Royal College of Radiologists: Final FRCR Part B examination

 During the ST4 training, the specialty trainees are expected to complete the Final FRCR Part B. The Final FRCR (Part B) examination consists of a reporting session, a rapid reporting session and an oral examination.

-The extensive examination provided by the RCR ensures a high quality and standard of radiology consultants.
+The extensive examination provided by the RCR ensures the high quality and standard of radiology consultants.
 It has been deemed as one of the hardest examinations in the medical profession, along with the FRCA and FRCPath.